top of page

 Italian heraldry, eagle, aquila.

-This wooden stamp may have belonged to Gabriel Charles de La Condamine and Augustine Jeanne Marie d’Affry de La Monnoye.
+This wooden seal stamp may have belonged to Gabriel Charles de La Condamine and Augustine Jeanne Marie d’Affry de La Monnoye.
 The d’Affry de La Monnoye were a branch of the old d’Affry family of Fribourg in Switzerland, a lineage that produced notable military officers and diplomats in French service, among them Louis-Auguste-Augustin, Comte d’Affry (1713 - 1793), Lieutenant General of France and commander of the Swiss Guards.
 In France, members of the main line were formally recognized with the comital title by the King, often in reward for military service.
 In collateral branches such as de La Monnoye, however, the title was sometimes used as a titre de courtoisie, a courtesy title rather than a formally registered comté.
 On Augustine’s arms (Argent, three chevrons Sable), the addition of a red border may represent a mark of cadency, which makes it slightly different from the arms of the rest of the family.

 Arms d'Affry with mark of cadency.

 Sceau aux blasons d'Augustine d'Affry de La Monnoye et Gabriel de La Condamine.
+Antique collection.
+Coleccion de sellos antiguos.

 Armoiries d'alliance, Augustine d'Affry et Gabriel de La Condamine.